-To export data from Service Manager to Discovery Release 9.x, you must first set up an export connection from the Configuration Console for the quick action that you create to use.
+To export data from Neurons for ITSM to Discovery Release 9.x, you must first set up an export connection from the Configuration Console for the quick action that you create to use.
 After you set up and test the export connection, set up a quick action to export records.

 Use the following steps to set up your export: